Boundary pairs associated with quadratic forms: Introduction

-relating the difference of the resolvents of the Neumann and Dirichlet operator with the Dirichlet solution and the \DtN operator (\Thm{krein.res}).
-From this, we deduce a second main theorem, a spectral characterisation for a point being in the spectrum of the Neumann operator (\Thms{krein1}{krein2}), namely
+relating the difference of the resolvents $\RNeu(z)=(\HNeu-z)^{-1}$ and $\RDir(z)=(\HDir-z)^{-1}$ of the Neumann and Dirichlet operator, respectively, with the (extended) Dirichlet solution operator $\map{\eSDir(z)}\HSaux \HS$ and the \DtN\ operator $\Lambda(z)$.
+As a consequence, we deduce a spectral characterisation for a point being in the spectrum of the Neumann operator, namely